joshmarinacci/meowlang/blog2/blog2.md

 AddExpr_minus  = AddExpr "-" MulExpr
 ```

 In other words there are three forms of the add expression.
-Rather than having
-to break them out separately Ohm lets us combine them into a more compact
-and cleaner syntax.
+Rather than having to break them out separately Ohm lets us combine them into a more compact and cleaner syntax.

-Second, why do we need to group the plus and minus versions of add together, seprate
-from the times and divide forms?
+Second, why do we need to group the plus and minus versions of add together, separate from the times and divide forms?
 This comes down to operator precedence.

 Consider the following expression: